mccright/FortifyStuff/OtherProjects.md

   * "Fortify ScanCentral GitLab CI Templates" -- this seems like something every GitLab project should use [https://gitlab.com/Fortify/gitlab-ci-templates](https://gitlab.com/Fortify/gitlab-ci-templates)
 * mleblebici/Security-Cheat-Sheets - [https://github.com/mleblebici/Security-Cheat-Sheets/](https://github.com/mleblebici/Security-Cheat-Sheets/)
 * Checks Fortify for projects and project versions [PowerShell].
 If the project doesn't exist, then the task is capable of creating the project and an initial version.
 If the project version doesn't exist, then the task is capable of creating the version and also capable of copying issues/suppressions from previous versions. [https://github.com/jlburck/FortifyVersionCheck](https://github.com/jlburck/FortifyVersionCheck)
-* Communicate with Fortify Software Security Center through REST API in java, a swagger generated client [Java] [https://github.com/fortify/ssc-restapi-client](https://github.com/fortify/ssc-restapi-client)
+* Communicate with Fortify Software Security Center through REST API in java, a swagger generated client [Java] [https://github.com/fortify/ssc-restapi-client](https://github.com/fortify/ssc-restapi-client).
+The API "*schema*" is well documented in the [swagger/spec.json](https://raw.githubusercontent.com/fortify/ssc-restapi-client/master/src/swagger/spec.json) file.
 * Golang fortify client generated from official swagger docs [https://github.com/piper-validation/fortify-client-go](https://github.com/piper-validation/fortify-client-go)
 * Upload to the Fortify on Demand and optionally fill out dynamic scan forms upon application onboarding [https://github.com/reggiebIV/Fortify-on-Demand-Application-Uploader](https://github.com/reggiebIV/Fortify-on-Demand-Application-Uploader)
 * SSC on AWS - An article describing how to deploy SSC on AWS Elastic Beanstalk including some steps for automating SSC configuration. - [https://fortify.github.io/onprem/ssc-on-aws](https://fortify.github.io/onprem/ssc-on-aws)